 The £50,000 to £120,000 annual investment

 After someone has attended one of our coaching sessions, public or private, the next step is often a coaching engagement.
 An initial two-day or three-day off-site workshop for the executive team followed by a further one or two days per quarter.
-In subsequent years the cadence is a two-day annual planning session in the companies fiscal fourth quarter and then three other quarterly sessions.
+In subsequent years, the cadence is a two-day annual planning session in the company’s fiscal fourth quarter and then three other quarterly sessions.
 This is supported by monthly executive coaching sessions and troubleshooting for the CEO.
-Some clients are moving so fast that they feel meeting each quarter is too large a time span, in these cases, we typically schedule seasons each month.
+Some clients are moving so fast that they feel meeting each quarter is too large a time span.
+In these cases, we typically schedule seasons each month.

-Monkhouse & Company charge an annual retainer that, after the initial planning session, will cost in the range £4,000 to £10,000 per month, depending on the number of initial kick-off days you need and whether you prefer monthly or quarterly sessions and the number of members of the executive team receiving executive coaching.
+Monkhouse & Company charge an annual retainer that, after the initial planning session, will cost in the range £4,000 to £10,000 per month.
+This depends on the number of initial kick-off days you need, whether you prefer monthly or quarterly sessions and the number of members of the executive team receiving executive coaching.